HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 Sites themselves can reduce the risk of using third parties in a number of ways.
 [Restricting access to cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies) with the `HttpOnly` attribute, so they can not be accessed by JavaScript, and through appropriate use of SameSite attributes.
 These are explored more in the [Security chapter](./security) so will not delve further into them here.

 Another security feature that can be used when making use of third-party resources is through the use of [Subresource Integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) (SRI) which is enabled by adding a cryptographic hash of a resource to the `<link>` or `<script>` element loading the resource.
 This hash is then checked by the browser to ensure that the content downloaded is exactly what is expected.
 However, the varying nature of third-party resources could mean this introduces more risks than it solves with sites breaking when resources are intentionally updated by the third party And if content really is static, then it can be self-hosted removing the need of SRI.
-So this author remains unconvinced that it really offers the security benefits that proponents claim.
+So, while many recomment SRI, this author remains unconvinced that it really offers the security benefits that proponents claim.

 One of the best ways sites can reduce the security risk of any third-party content coming onto their site—from either third-party resource use, or even user-entered content—is with a robust [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (CSP).
-This is an HTTP Header setting sent with the original website that tells the browser exactly what resources can and cannot be loaded and by whole.
-It is a more-advanced technique that not many sites use, according to the [Security chapter](./security), and we'll leave that chapter to analyse their usage but what is worth covering here is that one of the reasons for the lack of uptake, may be third parties.
-Very few third parties publish CSP information with the exact requirements that sites must add to their policy to use the third party without issue.
+This is an HTTP Header setting sent with the original website that tells the browser exactly what resources can and cannot be loaded and by whom.
+It is a more advanced technique that not many sites use, according to the [Security chapter](./security), and we'll leave that chapter to analyse their usage, but what _is_ worth covering here is that one of the reasons for the lack of uptake, may be third parties.
+In this author's experience, very few third parties publish CSP information with the exact requirements that sites must add to their policy to use the third party without issue.
 Worse still is that others are incompatible with a secure CSP using inline script elements, or changing domains without notification, breaking that functionality for sites adding this security, until they update their policy.
 Google Ads is another example which, [through the use of a different domain per country makes it difficult to really lock down CSP](https://stackoverflow.com/questions/34361383/google-adwords-csp-content-security-policy-img-src).

 It is difficult enough to set up CSP in the first place for the parts of the site in your control, without the added complexity of third parties making it even more difficult for things outside your control!
 Third parties really should get better at supporting CSP to make it easier for sites to reduce the risk of using them.